 What is the Crime of Battery?

 Criminal battery is a very broad term for a classification of offensive physical contact.
 Many states use the term interchangeably with other terms like assault, simple battery, and domestic violence.
 In order to qualify as a criminal battery, law enforcement must first show that the crime of battery occurred.
 Words alone do not constitute a criminal battery charge, even if it’s a threat of violence.
 Battery requires a defendant to have physical contact with the victim.
-The touch can be a slight push, a slap, or swipe with a flyswatter that does not cause bodily harm.
+The touch can be a slight push, a slap, or a swipe with a flyswatter that does not cause bodily harm.
 As long as the victim experienced some type of pain or discomfort as a result of the touch, then a battery occurred.
 However, the touching or act alone does not constitute criminal battery.

 A battery is not a criminal act unless the defendant had some type of unlawful intent or other unlawful act.
 For example, Nevada considers the willful and unlawful use of force or violence upon the person of another criminal battery.
 The element which escalates an event to a criminal battery charge is the intent of the defendant.
 The intent can be inferred or derived from the totality of all of the circumstances.

-For example, if a defendant gets into a fight with his girlfriend, and pushes her down as she is trying to get him to stay, then the pushing could be considered criminal battery if the girlfriend experienced any pain.
+For example, if a defendant gets into a fight with his girlfriend, and pushes her down as she is trying to get him to stay, then the pushing could be considered criminal battery if the girlfriend experienced any pain or bodily injury.
 Conversely, if the defendant was simply leaving the house because he was late for work and bumped into his girlfriend trying to get out of the door, then the lack of willful intent in the incident could defeat a criminal battery allegation.
 Even though criminal battery charges are extremely broad in definition and application, this broadness also lends itself to a variety of defensive theories.

 Get Legal Help Today

 Find the right lawyer for your legal issue.